Contact Bodmin Community Hospital

 Community Assessment and Treatment Unit

-There is a dedicated space for patients nearing the end of their life which is a quiet area for them to be with their families.
+There is a dedicated space for patients nearing the end of their life, which is a quiet area for them to be with their families.

 How to contact your relative

-You can call the main unit telephone number on 01208 251 565.
-Alternatively the unit has a handset telephone which can be taken to your relative.
-The number to contact is 01208 251 305.
-Patients can also use their own mobile telephones.
+Call the unit on 01208 251 565.
+The ward also has a telephone which can be taken to your relative, the number to call is 01208 251 305.

 Garner Ward